bivarz/travel-route/README.md

 - Plan the best travel routes between destinations.
 - Optimize routes for time and distance.
-- User-friendly interface for a seamless experience.
+- User-friendly 'Inter',Roboto, Arial, Helvetica, sans-serif;face for a seamless experience.

 ## Installation